 Walking boots – around £150 and upwards

-I like Vivo Barefoot’s minimal footwear, designed to make you feel as if you’re not wearing shoes at all.
+We like Vivo Barefoot’s minimal footwear, designed to make you feel as if you’re not wearing shoes at all.
 The sensation of being more in contact with the ground can take a bit of getting used to, but they’re super-comfortable and quite different from boots that feel as if they’re weighing you down.

+However, the grip isn’t as great as it could be and there’s so much room in the toe area that you feel as if you slip around a bit.
 I tried the Hiker FG (in brown only), which weighs just 300g and is made of a tough water-resistant nylon and canvas.
 It’s not fully waterproof, but very close – no sign of dampness on a seven-mile hike near Ullswater in rotten weather!

 If you don’t get on with the barefoot idea, try the Scarpa Peak.
 Waterproof, breathable, 600g and extremely rugged.
 The women’s fit is slim, so great for walkers like me whose feet tend to slide sideways in a lot of boots, especially unisex ones.
 There’s some flex in the midsole – again, an improvement on many that hit the ground as a solid block.